Why I built salz.run

 The catch is that pre-mixed sachets are tuned for the average person on the couch, not for me on a 4-hour mountain day in July.
 The sodium dose in an LMNT stick (1,000 mg Na) is great if you’re a moderate sweater going for an hour.
 For my actual sweat rate and a 4–6 hour run, I need closer to 1,800–2,400 mg of sodium an hour, which is two sticks plus an extra pinch.

-By the time I’ve torn open three sachets, dumped them in three bottles, and tried to remember which one I drank already, I’ve spent $4.50 and I’m still under-dosed.
+By the time I’ve torn open three sachets, dumped them in two bottles, and tried to remember which one I drank already, I’ve spent $3 and I’m still under-dosed.

 If I’m going to mix custom doses anyway, why not just weigh the ingredients myself.